CATcher-org/CATcher/docs/developer-notes.md

      - User Team and Tutorial Information.
      - "Test Mode" activation by setting `test` property to `true`.
 3. Mock Service Injections
-   - Data reflected in the environment file then assists the application replace the use of some existing services with those that bypass specific functions that are irrelevant to E2E Testing.
+   - Data reflected in the environment file then assists the application in replacing some existing services with those that bypass specific functions that are irrelevant to E2E Testing.
 This includes Authentication Bypassing, Backend API Simulation (so that tests can be carried out in isolation) and others.
-   - These Service Injections are carried in the respective `*-module.ts` files with the help of Factories (located in `/src/app/core/services/factories`) that check the current build environment and make the Service Replacements accordingly.
+   - These Service Injections are carried out in the respective `*-module.ts` files with the help of Factories (located in `/src/app/core/services/factories`) that check the current build environment and make the Service Replacements accordingly.
 4. Browser Action Injections using Protractor
    - With the application ready for testing, we then utilize `Protractor` to devise test cases that are located in the `/e2e` directory.